ASmith-UF/lammps_utility/README.md

 ```python
 lammps_utility.data_gui.launch()
 ```

+Alternatively, `data_gui.py` can be run directly through a command-line or IDE.

 An interactive display will be present, allowing users to select two options:
 1) **Thermo.
 Plot**: plot thermodynamic properties from an associated **.log** file